xp7551/robotv2/README.md

-This is a web interface to control a raspberry pi robot
+This is a web interface to control a raspberry pi robot.

 **Hardware**
 raspberry pi 3B